 Some of the people you come across will come from tough backgrounds, or have quite emotional stories to tell.
 You will need to be prepared to hear these and provide the support required.

-Living and working within South Africa provides opportunities to work with many people from a variety of backgrounds.
-Volunteers will therefore have a real insight into the way that communities within this diverse country work.
+Living and working within South Africa provides opportunities to work with many people from a variety of backgrounds, some of whom have had a very challenging start in life.
+Volunteers will therefore gain a real insight into the way that communities work within this diverse country.

 There are also opportunities to learn languages, explore the vastly diverse country and learn new skills from the many people that you meet.